RedPitaya/RedPitaya/doc/quickStart/SDcard/SDcard.rst

 #.
 Extract the ecosystem zip file contents onto the now empty partition.

-If you wish too keep wireless settings skip deleting the next files:
+If you wish to keep wireless settings skip deleting the next files:

 * ``wpa_supplicant.conf``
 * ``hostapd.conf``